e-v-s/CTI-case-study/docs/05-analise-source-code-prim-email.md

 ```

-In the **second block** we have another server, IP `148.113.172.133` at `vps-58680c2d.vps.ovh.ca`.
+On the **second block** we have another server, IP `148.113.172.133` at `vps-58680c2d.vps.ovh.ca`.
 Here the sending server announces itself with `helo=mail.corridorconstructioniowa.cam`, and the client’s server accepts the message.
 The `helo` acts as an SMTP handshake—vital for verifying server legitimacy.

 ___
 <div style="font-family: 'Courier New';">